Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Existence à la Peano in the Carathéodory framework

-The proof of Theorem \ref{thm:Peano} follows a constructive scheme -- in a fashion that is somewhat similar to that of Theorem \ref{thm:Filippov} below --, and is split into three steps.
-We start in Step 1 by building a sequence of trajectory-selection pairs solutions of continuity equations with delayed velocity inclusions, and proceed by showing in Step 2 that it is weakly compact by carefully adapting some of the arguments subtending Theorem \ref{thm:Compactness}.
-We then conclude in Step 3 by proving that the underlying cluster points are indeed solution of the Cauchy problem \eqref{eq:ThmPeanoCauchy}.
+The proof of Theorem \ref{thm:Peano} follows a constructive scheme which is split into five steps.
+We start in Step 1 by constructing a sequence of trajectory-selection pairs solving continuity equations with delayed velocity inclusions, and proceed by showing in Step 2 that the elements of the latter comply with uniform moment, regularity and equi-integrability bounds.
+In Step 3, we then prove that such estimates imply the existence of suitable weak cluster points for the sequence of trajectory-selection pairs.
+To conclude the proof, we further establish in Step 4 that the limit curve of measures solves a continuity equation driven by the corresponding velocity selection, and finally prove in Step 5 that the latter is in turn a measurable selection in the set of admissible velocities.

 \begin{proof}[Proof of Theorem \ref{thm:Peano}] In what follows, our goal is to build a sequence of trajectory-selection pairs $(\mu_n(\cdot),v_n(\cdot)) \in \AC([0,T],\Pcal_p(\R^d)) \times \Lcal([0,T],C^0(\R^d,\R^d))$ solutions of the Cauchy problems